Old Kirk of Kirkcaldy: Graveyard

-The graveyard contains over 300 memorial stones, dating back to 1522 and is the burial place of many of Kirkcaldy’s eminent townsfolk, including 29 provosts.
+The graveyard contains over 300 memorial stones dating back to 1522 and is the burial place of many of Kirkcaldy's eminent townsfolk, including 29 provosts.
 The kirk offers tours that illustrate the lives of many of the people in the burial ground.
-As with many ancient burial grounds, many of the lairs have been reused, and documents in the possession of the Kirk detail names of individuals whose memorials have been lost.
+As with many burial grounds, many lairs have been reused, and documents in the possession of the Kirk detail names of individuals whose memorials have been lost, including some that were covered when the main church building was replaced in 1807–1808.